dart-into/COIIC/README.md

 If you want to use the Chinese medicinal herb object detection model, you can utilize the YOLO v5s code along with the model parameters provided in the best.pt file.

-If you want to use the key region cropping method, you need to first obtain the label information provided by the object detection model, and then run yolo_detection.py.
+If you want to use the key region cropping method, you need to first obtain the label information provided by the object detection model(best.pt), and then run yolo_detection.py.

 ```
 python yolo_detection.py